John Rennie the Elder: Bridges

-to see Rennie's bridge.’
+to see Rennie's bridge.'
 After Rennie's death, London Bridge was built from his design by his sons John Rennie (junior) and George Rennie.
 It replaced the medieval bridge which was proving a serious impediment to the flow of the river.
 Rennie's bridge was eventually moved to Arizona.
 Southwark Bridge (1815–1819) was built as three cast-iron spans over the river.
 He also designed the Old Vauxhall Bridge.

 Docks and harbours

 Rennie was also responsible for designing and building docks at Hull, Liverpool, Greenock, London (London, East India and West India docks), and Leith and improving the harbours and dockyards at Chatham, Devonport, Portsmouth, Holyhead, Ramsgate, Sheerness, Howth and Dunleary.
 He devoted much time to the preparation of plans for a government dockyard at Northfleet, but they were not carried out.

 Dunleary

 Dunleary harbour of 'Asylum' was a very difficult and important project, because it was critical to maintain an effective communication link between Ireland and London, the seat of government.
 Rennie was responsible for the construction of Howth Harbour on the North side of Dublin bay a decade earlier.
 This was originally planned as the landing for the Holyhead packets, but it silted up to such an extent that it became unfit for purpose.
-An Act of Parliament of 1816 (56 Geo.III.
-Cap 62) authorised the building of Dunleary harbour.
+An Act of Parliament of 1816 (56 Geo.
+3. c.
+62) authorised the building of Dunleary harbour.
 Originally it was intended that only one pier (the East Pier) would be built (3,500 feet long), but when John Rennie was appointed directing engineer for the work, he insisted that a single pier would result in sand drifting behind the pier and that a second West Pier (4,950 feet long) would prevent this from occurring.
 He was correct as the sand has built up behind the west pier.
 The harbour once built was renamed 'The Royal Harbour of Kingstown' in 1821 on the occasion of the visit of George IV.
 The material for the harbour is Dalkey Hill granite.
 The granite was provided by Richard Toucher (a long time campaigner for the new harbour) at no cost to the construction team.
 The foundations of the piers are 300'-0" wide and 24'-0" below low water level.
 Many options were considered for the width of the space between the two pier heads.
 Rennie wrote to the Harbour Commissioners that the opening should be 430'-0" wide with the pier heads turned into the harbour to control swells within the harbour.
 His demands were never met and the harbour opening was built at 1,066'-0".
 This was clearly too wide and was subsequently reduced to 760'-0".